 I am a recovering interrupter.

-It pains me to admit that in my youth the temptation to blurt out my thoughts was too strong to fend off.
-While I don’t think it came out of a love of hearing my own voice (although I’m sure some coworkers and friends would disagree) as much as a panic that I might forget the idea I had in mind.
-Well, it was either that or my sudden burst of enthusiasm would make me lose all sense of social decorum.
+It pains me to admit that not too long ago, the temptation to blurt out my thoughts was too strong to fend off.
+While I don’t think it came out of a love of hearing my own voice (although I’m sure some coworkers would disagree,) as much as the fear that I might forget what I wanted to say.

-Certainly there was an element of insecurity attached to this behavior, if I’m being totally honest (and I do try to be).
+Certainly, there was an element of insecurity attached to this behavior.
 I assumed that people thought I didn’t deserve to be in the room, which, regardless of whether or not it was the case, really had more to do with my own self-image than anything else.
 Besides, I shouldn’t be punishing coworkers for what I assume they’re thinking.
 What they think about me is none of my business—But I digress.

 See?
 I even interrupt myself.

-The point is that my habit of interrupting was born out of some sort of necessity in my past.
-It was a behavioral tick that at one point in my life may have kept me safe, or ensured some measure of success.
+The point is that my habit of interrupting was born out of some sort of past necessity.
+It was a behavioral tick that at one point in my life may have kept me safe.
 It was no longer doing that.
 What once served me well as a comedian in a room full of comedians, was suddenly a liability.

 And what is adulthood if not the sharp (and humiliating) realization that patterns of behavior that once helped you now do the opposite, and must be edited out of your repertoire?

 Basically, my interrupting needed to stop ASAP.

 It had earned me a complaint from a co-worker (a bitter pill to swallow) and done nothing except create an image of me as an obnoxious know-it-all.